drewconley/sivers.org/README.md

 Nginx serves the final static site from the site/ directory.

-Nginx passes certain paths by proxy to the dynamic Sinatra server, for dynamic pages.
+Nginx passes certain paths by proxy to the dynamic Sinatra server, for dynamic pages, in 50web.

-Sinatra gets its templates from views/ including layout.erb, a clone of templates/header.erb and templates/footer.erb

 # TODO:

-* email sending using API db insert, not Mail
-* PostgreSQL API for public functions now in models
-* Ruby lib C50E::MyMail replace MailWrapper, Mailserver, Email
-* sivers.org dynamic routes without d50b, Sequel
 * smaller SCSS - not Foundation
-* formletter title used as lookup instead of config map of IDs